hackersifu/command_cheat_sheet/README.md

 :e - add second file to edit
 :buffer - switch files
 :wq - save and quit
+:wq! - save and quit (without prompt)
 :q! - quit without saving
+$ - go to the end of a line
 ```

 ### (Bash) Starting an Apache2 server